Detroit Red Wings waive Gemel Smith after 3 games. Here's why

 Carter Rowney has been sidelined since Jan.
 4 with a lower body injury.

-Veleno can be sent to the minors without being exposed on waivers.
-While he has played wing, ideally he plays at the center spot.
+Veleno, who is waiver-exempt, was assigned to the minors Friday evening.
+The Wings also sent Veleno to Grand Rapids during the All-Star break, then recalled him when the Wings resumed their schedule.

 The Wings claimed Gemel Smith on Jan.
 19, after he was placed on waivers by the Tampa Bay Lightning.
-He had been out with an abdominal injury, and was sent to the Grand Rapids Griffins on a conditioning stint.
+He had been out with an abdominal injury, and was sent to the Griffins for a three-game conditioning stint.

 Smith debuted in a Wings uniform Feb.
 2, when he had an assist and a fight.